kurt-krueckeberg/d-docs/notes/arrays-and-slices.md

 }
 ```

+## Associative Arrays

-Comment: Associative arrays also native types in D, as is the string type.
-See the article [D Builtin Rationale](https://dlang.org/articles/builtin.html) for details.
+Associative arrays also native types in D (as is the string type) as [D Builtin Rationale](https://dlang.org/articles/builtin.html) explains.

 ## Array Slices